Ultramann/Numeric-Python-Intro/README.md

     return centroid_assignments
 ```

-The above code has 3 main parts:
+The above function, which finds the closest centroid to each data point given the current centroids and all of the data, has 3 main parts, following are their explanations:

 1. initialization of the centroid assignments list,
 2. a loop over all the data points,